artemoons/covid19info/README.md

 ![](https://raw.githubusercontent.com/temautkin/covid19info/develop/wiki/pics/message-preview.png)

 This is a bot for Telegram written on Java with help of Spring Boot Framework.
-It parse JSON that's based on information from стопкоронавирус.рф (https://xn--80aesfpebagmfblc0a.xn--p1ai/) and send obtained information to Telegram chat @coronavirus19statistic.
+It parse JSON that's based on information from СтопКоронавирус.рф (https://xn--80aesfpebagmfblc0a.xn--p1ai/) and send obtained information to Telegram channel @coronavirus19statistic.

 ## Data sources
 This bot requires JSON message for its input.
 And there is no source of it is bundled with this app.
 Yet.
 I will